cmu-sei/crucible/docs/caster/index.md

 Some resources can't be tainted, however.

 Users can taint resources within the workspace view.
 Once a resource is tainted it will display in red shading.
 Users can also easily access the `Untaint` command while in workspace view before running another plan-and-apply cycle if they change their mind and decide to keep the resource.

+### Reporting bugs and requesting features

+Think you found a bug?
+Please report all Crucible bugs - including bugs for the individual Crucible apps - in the cmu-sei/crucible issue tracker.
+Include as much detail as possible including steps to reproduce, specific app involved, and any error messages you may have received.

+Have a good idea for a new feature?
+Submit all new feature requests through the cmu-sei/crucible issue tracker.
+Include the reasons why you're requesting the new feature and how it might benefit other Crucible users.